 You live in Miami, but you’re having a family reunion in Seattle.
 No problem.

 You can expect to book round-trip domestic flights from anywhere to anywhere from 25,000 miles (and sometimes cheaper if there’s an award sale).
 For example, this flight from Miami to Seattle costs 25,000 miles and $11.20 in taxes.

 The cash price of this ticket is $414.
 So let’s figure out the value of your American Airlines miles: ($414 cash price – $11.20 in taxes) / 25,000 miles.

 Value per American Airlines mile: 1.6 cents.
 And squeezes and smooches from your grandmother.

 As you can see, American Airlines miles vary dramatically in value.
 I find it’s best to think of the value in terms of travel goals instead of dollar signs.
-If an American Airlines card is offering a “60,000 mile sign-up bonus after meeting spending requirements,” you can read that as “a free round-trip coach flight to Europe after meeting spending requirements!”
+If an American Airlines card is offering a “60,000 mile sign-up bonus after meeting spending requirements,” you can read that as “a round-trip coach flight to Europe after meeting spending requirements!”